 What is Bookkeeping?

-Bookkeeping refers to the process of recording a company’s most basic transactions each day.
+Bookkeeping is the process of recording a company’s most basic daily transactions.
 There are largely two methods of doing it; single-entry bookkeeping and double-entry bookkeeping.
 The size of the business usually serves as a guide to determining which of the two is suitable and effective.
-As the name suggests, a single-entry bookkeeping method is rather simplified and straightforward.
+As the name suggests, a single-entry bookkeeping method is simplified and straightforward.
 It only requires you to make one entry per transaction and does not require any high-level accounting training to be able to do that.
 The method works well for small-scale enterprises having small inventories, fewer assets and those that do not sell or buy in credit.

 What is Accounting?

-Accounting, on the other hand, is the process of recording, classifying, analyzing, interpreting and reporting the transactions recorded through bookkeeping.
+On the other hand, accounting is the process of recording, classifying, analyzing, interpreting and reporting the transactions recorded through bookkeeping.
 A rather robust process that often involves high-level calculations and financial knowledge, accounting leads to the determination of numbers that are important to the business, involves the preparation of financial statements, predicts the future of a company, draws comparisons of the business’s financial performance over successive periods, and assembles a well-curated budget.
 Accounting is of many different types.
-The most notable ones include financial accounting, managerial accounting, and cost accounting.
+The most notable ones are financial, managerial, and cost accounting.
 Where financial accounting normally leads to the creation of financial statements for external use, managerial accounting provides updates on a weekly or quarterly basis to the internal decision-makers.
-Similarly, where managerial accounting helps your business in making the right choices concerning the management, whereas cost accounting prioritizes decisions around cost.
+Similarly, managerial accounting helps your business make the right choices concerning management, whereas cost accounting prioritizes decisions around cost.

 The Difference Between the Two

-Where bookkeeping often also takes the role of accounting in small-scale business setups, there are some major differences between the two, often visible only when the companies have an expanded status.
+Where bookkeeping often also takes the role of accounting in small-scale business setups, some major differences between the two are often visible only when the companies have an expanded status.
 The most important distinctive feature between the two is the requirements of the two processes.

-In most cases, accountants need to have a degree that serves as evidence of their problem-solving and technical skills.
-Moreover, when it’s time for filing for taxes, bookkeepers are responsible for providing the necessary documents but the actual process of filing tax returns, conducting planning regarding taxes and advising the businesses accordingly is the duty of the accountants.
+In most cases, accountants need to have a degree that shows their problem-solving and technical skills.
+Moreover, bookkeepers are responsible for providing the necessary documents when it’s time to file for taxes.
+Still, the actual process of filing tax returns, conducting planning regarding taxes and advising the businesses accordingly is the duty of the accountants.
 Similar is the case for audits.
-The material is supplied by the bookkeepers but the entire audit process is carried out by the certified accountants.
+The bookkeepers supply the material, but the entire audit process is carried out by certified accountants.
 Thus, bookkeepers often work under the supervision of accountants and do not require a vast set of skills.
-In addition, bookkeepers are also assigned for the processing of payrolls but no such responsibility is shouldered by the accountants.
+In addition, bookkeepers are also assigned the processing of payrolls, but the accountants shoulder no such responsibility.
 This shows the difference between the two processes and how only small-scale businesses have the margin of opting for either of the two.

 Benefits of Bookkeeping for A Business

-Besides saving your time, bookkeeping offers multiple benefits which, in the long term, are meant to ensure consistent growth for your business.
-For instance, during audits, it is essential to provide the auditors with adequate and up-to-date financial information in order to avoid any penalties.
-This is only possible if your business ensures efficiency, accuracy, and regularity in the preparation of its books.
+Besides saving your time, bookkeeping offers multiple benefits that, in the long term, ensure consistent growth for your business.
+For instance, during audits, it is essential to provide the auditors with adequate and up-to-date financial information to avoid any penalties.
+This is only possible if your business ensures efficiency, accuracy, and regularity in preparing its books.
 Similar is the situation at the time when you are filing for taxes.
 If in case, you neglect bookkeeping, it is very likely that you will miss out on many receipts and details that might land you in hot waters sooner or later.